 In the story, Jonathan finds an automatic system for naming bands.
-That really does work, and I've included 101+ band names as a bonus at the back to prove it.
+That really does work, and I included 101+ band names as a bonus at the back of the original edition of the book to prove it.

 Were there any other ideas that ended up on the cutting room floor?

 Plenty!
 I filled six pocket notebooks with ideas, and about half of them didn't get in.
 Some were mutually exclusive, but others there just wasn't room for.

 It might have been nice to have had a real superstar character in there, someone like Prince, who lives like royalty.
 But there wasn't a need for it and I didn't want to make the story mis-shapen by grafting an unnecessary character on.
 It would probably have been hard to communicate that kind of character without resorting to movie clichés, in any case.
 There's so much written about fame already, and for me it was more interesting to look at the people who weren't famous: the z-list.

 I've included a couple of other deleted scenes as a bonus at the end of the book.
 It's like a DVD on paper!

 Are there any other bonuses?

 As well as a couple of deleted scenes, there are some snippets of pop trivia, updated in 2015.
 Some of the unlikely stuff that goes on in the story has its basis in fact, so I thought it would be interesting to highlight that.
 Some of it came true after I'd written about it, which felt odd.